fornwall/pagecache/README.txt

-A command line wrapper around the mincore(2) system call to examine the page cache of a file.
+A command line wrapper around the mincore(2) system call to examine file page caches.

-Example demonstrating usage:
+Examples demonstrating usage:

 $ # initially, file-to-examine does not have any content in the page cache:
 $ pagecache file-to-examine